Monday, July 25, 2011

 25.07.11.
 Orange, plastic, road cones, steel mesh fence cordon.
 Snowy CBD quake cordon, wooden, checkpoint hut, Gloucester St Bridge.
 Central Library beyond left, quake damaged Brannigans by diggers right, post June 13 quake.
 Brannigans would soon be demolished.
 Central Library would be demolished, 2014, Farmers behind would be demolished, 2012

-I trekked along snowy Avon River bank, Cambridge Tce side, looking into red zone, ghost zone, cordon forbidden CBD.
-Avon River, POLLUTED WATER PLEASE AVOID CONTACT, threat signs hung on trees.
-We'd endured sewage polluted Avon River since the Sept 4 Darfield Quake, 10 months prior.
-A couple of photographers stood on snowy Worcester St Bridge, peering through the steel mesh fence cordon, trying to see snowy Christ Church Cathedral ghost.
+I trekked along snowy Avon River bank, Cambridge Tce side, looking into the red-zone, a ghost-zone.
+Avon River's POLLUTED WATER PLEASE AVOID CONTACT threat-signs hung on trees.
+We'd endured sewage-polluted Avon River since the 4 September 2010 Quake, 10 months prior.
+Photographers stood on Worcester St Bridge, peering through the steel-mesh-fence-cordon, trying to see Christ Church Cathedral ghost.

 Clarendon Tower ghost loomed, awaiting demolition.
-Why had that new, high rise's, inside stairwells failed on several floors during the 22.02.11 Killer Quake, trapping workers?
-Clarendon Tower would be demolished, 2012.
+Why had that new high-rise's inside stairwells failed on several floors during the 22 February 2011 Quake, trapping workers?
+Clarendon Tower would be demolished in 2012.

 25.07.11.
 Steel mesh fence cordon.
 Snowy Cambridge Tce view, sewage polluted, Avon River, Oxford Tce, Rydges Hotel, Clarendon Tower & serial quake trashed, braced, Our City, old, brick bldg, post June 13 quake.
 Clarendon Tower would be demolished, 2012